 6. Waggin' Train Duck Jerky Tenders Digestive

-Dogs with sensitive stomachs or food allergies need treats that are easy to digest and made with limited, simple ingredients.
-Digestive support can make treat time more enjoyable for these pets.
+Dogs with sensitive stomachs or food allergies need treats that are gentle and easy to digest.
+Novel proteins like duck can help avoid common allergens and support digestive health.

 - Supports digestive health